 Followups can either be part of the same email thread or you can start a new thread.
 I personally use the same thread if I am not sure the person I am emailing remembers me.

-- Numbers combined with adjectives: Phrases like Quick 15 mins call, short 30 mins meeting helps you increase your open rate
+- Numbers combined with adjectives: Phrases like Quick 15 mins call, and short 30 mins meeting helps you increase your open rate

 Remember the aim of the subject line is to increase the interest of the prospect so that they open the email.